AlexaCRM/alexacrm.github.io/integration-cds/views.md

 ### Change the language of column titles

 If you have several languages installed in your organization, you can choose the language of column titles.
-Specify the LCID in the `language` attribute.
+Specify the LCID in the `language` attribute ([see the link to choose language] (https://docs.microsoft.com/en-us/openspecs/office_standards/ms-oe376/6c085406-a698-4e12-9d4d-c3b0ee3dbc4a)).

 {% raw %}
 ```twig